Skip to content

 Experiential Learning

-Occurs when people are confronted with real decision-making situations through their own actions and thereby directly develop their own values.
-Basis of the constructivist understanding of learning and values and competence development.
+Takes place when people are confronted with real decision-making situations through their own actions and thereby directly develop their own values.
+The basis of the constructivist understanding of learning and of values and competence development.

 F